ayalaeduardo95/20-Tableau/README.md

 Information about Citi Bike:

-Information of January 2020 in the New Jersey
+Information of January 2021 in the New Jersey area.

 For this HW we analyzed one database of Citibike, in which we uncovered the following phenomenoms.